tczajka/NineDigits/algorithms.md

 #  Sudoku solver

-One part of the engine is a Sudoku solver: given an unfinished Sudoku board, generate full solutions.
+One part of the engine is a regular, single-player Sudoku solver: given an unfinished Sudoku board, generate full solutions.
+We could just use an existing solver, but it's more fun to implement one from scratch.
+Our solver is loosely based on ideas of [Tdoku](https://t-dillon.github.io/tdoku/) however.

-It is used in two ways by the engine:
+The solver is used in two ways by the game engine:
-* To see if a board is still solvable and generate valid moves.
+* To see if a board is still solvable and thus to generate legal moves.
 * To exhaustively generate all solutions in the endgame.

-The solver is loosely based on ideas of [Tdoku](https://t-dillon.github.io/tdoku/).
-But the actual code is written from scratch.

 We define a set of 0-1 variables in each 3x3 box.
 Boxes are indexed by (i, j):
 * a<sub>i,j,y,x,d</sub> = 1 if the cell at (y, x) of the box contains the digit d